Chelsea 4-1 Peterborough United

 Terry's error will draw scrutiny but Chelsea were impressive in responding to defeat at Tottenham, their first in 11 matches in all competitions.

-They exuded energy from the off and had 20 shots by half-time as squad players such as Nathaniel Chalobah and Ruben Loftus-Cheek looked at home in midfield.
+They exuded energy from the off, with players such as Nathaniel Chalobah and Ruben Loftus-Cheek impressing in midfield as Chelsea reached round four for the 19th season in a row.

-Antonio Conte's side will learn their fourth round opponents in Monday's live draw on BBC Two and online from 19:00 GMT.
+Antonio Conte's side will learn their opponents in Monday's live draw on BBC Two and online from 19:00 GMT.
+The fourth round tie will take place on the weekend of 28 January, three days before they are scheduled to travel to second-place Liverpool in the Premier League.

 Terry's early bath